hashicorp/packer/website/source/docs/provisioners/salt-masterless.html.markdown

 The reference of available configuration options is listed below.
 The only required argument is the path to your local salt state tree.

-Required:
+Optional:

 * `local_state_tree` (string) - The path to your local
   [state tree](http://docs.saltstack.com/ref/states/highstate.html#the-salt-state-tree).
-  This will be uploaded to the `/srv/salt` on the remote, and removed before shutdown.
+  This will be uploaded to the `/srv/salt` on the remote.

-Optional:

 * `skip_bootstrap` (boolean) - By default the salt provisioner runs [salt bootstrap](https://github.com/saltstack/salt-bootstrap) to install